ethereum/web3.py/docs/contributing.rst

 Occasionally you'll want to have CI run the test suite against an unreleased version of Geth, for example, to test upcoming hard fork changes.
-The workflow described below is for testing only, i.e., open a PR, let CI run the tests, but the changes should only be merged into master once the Geth release is published or you have some workaround that doesn't require test fixtures built from an unstable client.
+The workflow described below is for testing only, i.e., open a PR, let CI run the tests, but the changes should only be merged into main once the Geth release is published or you have some workaround that doesn't require test fixtures built from an unstable client.